-A copy of the Oct.
-27 Fiscal State of the University presentation to the Academic Senate is available online.
+A copy of the powerpoint presentation delivered at the senate is available online.